swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-use-a-self-hosted-cicd-pipeline.md

 Training these experiments locally can be challenging.
 You may not have the required hardware, or you may not want to use your local machine for training.
-In this case, you can use a specialized Kubernetes pod to train your model.
+In this case, you can run your CI/CD workflow on your own specialized hardware such as a high-performance machine or a Kubernetes cluster.

 In this chapter, you will learn how to: